OPT UP for MORE RENEWABLES

 2. Individual/Business level

-People in any of the Southcoast towns can individually (or as a business) opt UP to 50% or 100% renewable energy for their home/business by using the simple form on the masscea website.
+People in any of the Southcoast towns can individually (or as a business) opt UP to 100% renewable energy for their home/business by using the simple form on the masscea website.
 This is easier than adding solar panels to your house.
 By the way, if you do have solar panels on your house, please also opt up!
-We want to support the program as much as possible.
+Participation in the municipal aggregation program or green municipal aggregation does not affect net metering.
+We want to support the program and local renewable energy as much as possible.
 Opting up does involve a modest cost increase, but your investment in local renewable energy by opting up is one of the single best ways to combat climate change as an individual.

 Resources: